-Essie Shor, nee Esia Levine, was born on December 3rd, 1925, in the Polish town of Novogrudok (what is now northeast Belarus).
-She lived with her father, Sydney, a bookbinder, her mother Cela, her sisters Mariashke and Rivale, and brothers Aron and Israel.
+Essie Shor, born Esia Levine, was born on December 3rd, 1925, in the Polish town of Novogrudok (what is now northeast Belarus).
+She lived with her father, Sidney, a bookbinder, her mother Kunia, her sisters Mariashke and Rivale, and brothers Aron and Israel.
 When she was just 16, Nazis invaded Poland, and soon after, bombs began descending onto her town.
 The war had officially reached them, and her life was drastically changed.

 When the Nazis invaded Novogrudok, they forced Jewish families to give up all of their belongings, and Jewish children were no longer allowed to attend school.
 In an effort to keep a low profile and distance themselves from the activities in the city center, Essie’s family left to stay on the outskirts of town, first with her uncle Yoshke, then further out to the homestead of her Bielski cousins.